devpro/devpro-website/src/posts/2025-10-27-eleventy-redirections.md

 Now, visiting the old URL (e.g., /my-old-link/) will automatically redirect users to the new URL (e.g., /my-new-one/) seamlessly.

 Test locally using `npx eleventy --serve` or verify after deploying to GitHub Pages.

+## Going forward

+Now that the setup is done, your only action to manage HTTP redirects (list, add, remove, edit) is by looking and editing the file `src/_data/redirections.json`.